mhkeller/layercake/src/content/guide/00-introduction.md

 > Layer Cake uses D3 scales.
 See more in the [xScale](/guide#xscale), [yScale](/guide#yscale), [zScale](/guide#zscale) and [rScale](/guide#rscale) sections of the [Layer Cake Props API](/guide#layercake-props).

+> Looking for the version 10 examples that used the store API?
+They're at the [v10 documentation archive](https://mhkeller.github.io/layercake-v10).

 ### Key Concepts

 1. Layer components exist inside your own project.
 Layer Cake doesn't have any built-in concept of what a bar chart or column chart is, for example.
 It is a tool to give you scales and empty containers to draw on.